Self-harm in teenagers: The spectrum from nonsuicidal self-injury to suicidality

 Participants have the option to register for one session or both.
 Upon registration, participants will receive a confirmation email that includes access information to our on-demand training platform, SickKids Academy Online.
 Participants will have access for 90 days from the date they begin the course on SickKids Academy Online.
 Following the training, participants are required to complete a quiz to receive the Certificate of Participation.

-Self-harm in teenagers: The spectrum from nonsuicidal self-injury to suicidality on-demand training features Dr. Marshall Korenblum, an expert speaker and psychiatrist at Garry Hurvitz Centre for Community Mental Health at SickKids.
+Self-harm in teenagers: The spectrum from nonsuicidal self-injury to suicidality on-demand training features Dr. Marshall Korenblum, an award-winning speaker and Associate Professor in the Department of Psychiatry at the University of Toronto.

-As cited by *research from The Hospital for Sick Children, there has been a sharp increase in emergency department visits for attempted suicide and suicide ideation among children and adolescents during COVID-19.
-While there was a 32 per cent reduction in pediatric ED visits for any health-related reasons during the pandemic, there was an alarming 22 per cent increase in the number of children and adolescents going to EDs for suicide attempts and an eight per cent increase in visits for suicide ideation.
+As cited by *research from The Hospital for Sick Children, there has been a sharp increase in emergency department visits for attempted suicide and suicide ideation among children and adolescents.

 Non-suicidal, self-harm in teenagers: The role of emotion regulation and treating this urgent problem